Skip to content

 Developers Ran the Roost for Street Names for a Period

 This was the category where June Kennedy finally put her foot down.
-For a number of years starting in the 1960’s, development increased at a feverous pace.
-Without June, the street names were permitted to be named by the Developer.
+For several years, starting in the 1960s, development increased rapidly.
+Without June, the developers were permitted to name the street.
 So what did they do?
-Then typically named the street after a family member, usually a spouse or children.
-So is your street named after a developers relative?
+They typically named the street after a family member, spouse, or child.
+So, is your street named after a developer’s relative?

 New Street Name Recommendations